TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebook_setup.md

-Because the notebooks were converted to MyST Markdown files (with a .md extension), to better  visualize on GitHub and provide a nice rendered look on the web, you need to install one additional dependency to run them locally.
+Because the notebooks were converted to MyST Markdown files (with a .md extension), to better  visualize on GitHub and provide a nice rendered look on the web, you need to install additional dependencies to run them locally.

 ````{important}
 Remember to activate the right environment!

 ```bash
-conda activate napari-workshop
+conda activate intro-napari-workshop
 ```
 ````